topisani/artii/README.md

 # ARTII
-Open source social media for artists
+Currently Open source social media for artists.

+This is only the JSON API, developed in Rails with Grape.

+For the web frontend, see the artii-angular repository.